BenjaminGrabow/node-db3-challenge/queries.md

 where o.orderdate < '1997-01-09'

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.
---Display all ProductNames and Quantities placed on order 10251.
-Sort by ProductName.
-Shows 3 records.
 SELECT
 	p.productname,
 	o.orderid